PostHog/posthog.com/contents/docs/index.md

 Check out our [Contributing Docs](/docs/contributing) for information on how to contribute, as well as info about how to [run a local environment](/docs/developing-locally), what our [stack](/docs/stack) is, and how the [project is structured](/docs/project-structure).

-### Project Documentation
+### Platform Structure

-[Project Documentation](/docs/application-settings) hosts information on configuration valid for both cloud and self-hosted instances.
+[Platform Structure](/docs/application-settings) hosts information on configuration valid for both cloud and self-hosted instances.